salesforce-misc/DataCloudAndAgentForceForHospitality/README.md

 <details><summary>

-  ## Behind the Scenes
+  ## Behind the Scenes - how is the agent powered?
 </summary>
 Curious to see the all the possible utterances  and how they are powered by the Agent.
-Here is a list of all the possible coversations, the corresponding topics and the components that power them. </br>
+Here is a list of all the possible coversations, the corresponding topics and the components that power them. </br></br>

 $${\color{blue} Using \space the \space Agent \space to \space search \space for \space a \space hotel \space and \space create \space a \space reservation }$$